 Yes, this award will be granted to an institution.

 Our grants program has an Advisory Committee consisting of members who are external peer reviewers who lend their expertise and time to reviewing and assessing applications for TSF awards.
 The grant committee has sole decision-making authority in determining the winner and runner-up and will score applications based on predetermined criteria.

 Once a grant is awarded, will there be any requirements for the investigator to meet certain milestones or report to TSF?

 Yes, the winning team is required to share its outcomes through a report at the mid-term and completion of the project.

-In 2020, TSF will be awarding 3-4 grants to applicants.
+In 2020, TSF will be awarding up to grants to applicants.
 Interested applicants should provide a two-page summary of their project.

 Please be sure to include budget information (funding secured & requested), a list of personnel, and a CV.

-Applications are due via email by April 30, 2020.
-The TSF grant committee will review all applications by May 25, 2020.
+Applications are to be submitted using the form below by August 31, 2020.
+The TSF grant committee will review all applications by September 25, 2020.

 For more information and/or application instructions, please email [email protected]